White Bolivians: 1900 census

-According to the 1900 official Bolivian census, a person who self-identified as “Blanca” white was a descendant of a foreigner, principally a Spaniard.
+The 1900 Bolivian census, a person who self-identified as “white” was a descendant of a foreigner, principally a Spaniard.
+This was the last census to ask a more detailed question about ethnic background.

 Overall there are Italians, Spanish, Germans and French.
-In total, they represented 12.7 percent of the total population with large populations in Cochabamba and Santa Cruz representing 36.8 percent combined.
+In total, they represented 12.7 percent of the total population with large populations in Cochabamba (60,605) and Santa Cruz de la Sierra (59,470) representing 36.8 percent combined.

 Mennonites

 In 1995, there were a total of 25 Mennonite colonies in Bolivia with a total population of 28,567.
 The most populous ones were Riva Palacios (5,488), Swift Current (2,602), Nueva Esperanza (2,455), Valle Esperanza (2,214) and Santa Rita (1,748).
 In 2002 there were 40 Mennonite colonies with a population of about 38,000 people.
 An outreach of Conservative Mennonites can be found at La Estrella, with others in progress.

 The total population was estimated at 60,000 by Lisa Wiltse in 2010.

 In 2012 there were 23,818 church members in congregations of Russian Mennonites, indicating a total population of about 70,000.
 Another 1,170 Mennonites were in Spanish-speaking congregations.
 The number of colonies was 57 in 2011.

 In the Santa Cruz Department there is an important colony (70.000 inhabitants) of German-speaking Mennonites.

+Mennonites in Bolivia currently number an estimated 150,000 located on some 900,000 hectares of land.

 Culture

+The European cultural contribution is reflected throughout the country, in language, religion, music, architecture, customs (and values), gastronomy and clothing.

+Each department integrated these elements in a different way, combining them with the indigenous and mestizo heritage of each region.

+Pollera

+The clothing of the "Bolivian chola", the pollera, is an amalgam of elements initially imposed on the indigenous people of the altiplano by the colonial system that limited the use of clothing identified as belonging to pre-Hispanic American cultures, and elements and materials redefined through time and subsequent cultural processes.
+A system of categorization of clothing assigned by region and caste was imposed, which at that time was popular in the Iberian Peninsula, "la moda chula", with ankle-length skirts, Sevillian mantillas and high-heeled half-ankle boots.